-A La Carte Express: (514) 933 7000
+A La Carte cash register.
+For visitors, | Express: (514) 933 7000

-Tipping

-In Québec service personnel earn only minimum rates and depend on tips for the larger part of their wages.
+Tipping In Québec service personnel earn only minimum rates and depend on tips for the larger part of their wages.
 This does not excuse poor service but is a consideration at gratuity time.
 Customary tipping in Québec is between 15-20 per cent of the pre-tax total of the bill.